 nel needed to be excavated to the proper slope, profile, and channel dimensions.
 Constructed portions of the remnant channel were built to handle base flows, and higher flows will be able to access the functional floodplain.
 On the extreme downstream end of the project, two low level grade stabilization structures were constructed in the existing ditched channel.
 The structures are a wide overflow type structure that holds a permanent elevation for the entire upstream length of the project.

 Willows and false indigo were transplanted to a couple areas along the restored stream to prevent excessive erosion.
 The transplants were cut from local plants and staked in the ground in the spring of 2017.

 - Intermittently restore and construct 21,150 feet of stream channel.

 - Contour and shape 3.2 acres of entrenched stream channel.

 - Install 4,224 square foot of tied concrete block mat (flexamat).

 - Install 733 square yards of permanent turf reinforcing mat.

 This project was made possible by all the entities and individuals that worked in partnership to provide financial assistance, technical assistance, and monitoring.
 The landowner was an integral partner.
-Other organizations that worked with the Sandhills Task Force included, Nebraska Game and Parks Commission, US Fish and Wildlife Service Partners Program, Nebraska Environmental Trust, National Fish and Wildlife Foundation, Natural Resources Conservation Service.
+Other organizations that worked with the Sandhills Task Force included Nebraska Game and Parks Commission, US Fish and Wildlife Service Partners Program, Nebraska Environmental Trust, National Fish and Wildlife Foundation, and Natural Resources Conservation Service.